or The Hymn of the Soul. or Hymn of the Robe of Glory

 In the Syriac text of the Acts, we find the Hymn of the Pearl, where the soul which has been sent down from her heavenly home to fetch the pearl guarded by the serpent, but has forgotten here below her heavenly mission until she is reminded of it by a letter from "the father, the mother, and the brother", performs her task, receives back again her glorious dress, and returns to her old home.

-A passage of the apocryphal Acts of Thomas 2nd–3rd century
+A passage from the apocryphal Acts of Thomas 2nd–3rd century

 - returning to be re-crowned